 Modifications to your car’s engine and other vehicle mechanics, such as the exhaust system, transmission and air filter, can increase your vehicle’s performance.
 In 70-80% of cases where a car’s engine size is increased, insurance premiums increase too.

-The installation of an Engine Control Unit (ECU) is a good example of an engine modification that can push your insurance premiums up.
-All cars are set up at the point of manufacture to control the fuel-air mixture in the engine, which maximizes efficiency and power.
-Many manufacturers program the ECU’s parameters far below the car’s capability.
+The installation of an engine control unit (ECU) is a good example of an engine modification that can push your insurance premiums up.
+All cars are set up at the point of manufacture to control the fuel-air mixture in the engine, which maximises efficiency and power.
+Many manufacturers programme the ECU’s parameters far below the car’s capability.
 Reprogramming, or ‘remapping’, this can improve engine performance and, in some instances, return better mileage.

 Adding or replacing the ECU’s chip to make the car more economical will increase the brake force of the vehicle slightly.
 This may increase your premium, but only up to about 5%.

 However, remapping the ECU to get substantially higher performance from your engine could cost more.
 As a general rule of thumb, the percentage increase to your premium will be about the same as the percentage increase in horsepower.

 The installation of a cold air intake not only frees up the air flow to your engine, it also feeds it cooler, more condensed air.
 Cooler air is denser, bringing more oxygen into the combustion chamber and giving your engine more power as a result.
 This modification may only have a small impact on your premium, and won’t increase it as much as fully remapping your engine.

 Many drivers relieve pressure on the engine – and return a little bump in horsepower – by improving the exhaust system, which aids waste flowing through the engine.
 This usually involves making the exhaust bigger and louder, and may increase your premium.